 The anterior lateral thigh (ALT) pedicled flap phalloplasty is not the leading choice of most surgeons because it results in a much lower level of physical sensitivity in the new penis.
 In a pedicled flap procedure, the tissue is separated from the blood vessels and nerves.
 The urethra can be restructured for standing urination, and there is ample room for a penile implant.

 Those who have undergone this procedure are generally satisfied, but report low levels of erotic sensitivity.
-There is a higher rate of with this procedure than with RFF.
-The skin grafts can leave significant scaring, but in a more discrete place.
+There is a higher rate of

 The abdominal phalloplasty, also called the supra-pubic phalloplasty, is a good choice for trans men who don’t require a vaginectomy or a restructured urethra.
 The urethra will not go through the tip of the penis and urination will continue to require a seated position.